Sex Discrimination/Misconduct Policy

 This policy was developed based on requirements of the US Department of Education, following recommendations from NCHERM’s open source guide on Title IX and Sexual Misconduct, and portions have been adapted with permission from the Notre Dame College of Ohio Sexual Misconduct Policy.

-Sex discrimination includes all forms of: sexual harassment, sexual assault, and sexual violence by employees, students, or third parties against employees, students, or third parties.
+Sex discrimination includes all forms of: sexual harassment, sexual misconduct, and sexual violence by employees, students, or third parties against employees, students, or third parties.
+Sex discrimination also includes stalking, dating violence and domestic violence.
 Students, College employees, and third parties are prohibited from harassing other students and/or employees whether or not the incidents of harassment occur on the College campus and whether or not the incidents occur during working hours.

 - Non-consensual sexual contact.
 Non-consensual sexual contact is any sexual touching, with any object, by a man or a woman upon another person without consent or making any person touch you or them in a sexual manner.
 It is defined as engaging in any sexual contact other than intercourse with another person without that person’s consent and/or cognizance.
-Sexual misconduct is any non-consensual sexual contact, including any improper touching of intimate body parts.
-Sexual misconduct is the unwanted removal of another’s clothing, indecent contact (i.e., the unwanted touching of intimate body parts including, but not limited to, genitals, buttocks, groin, or breasts) or causing another to have indecent contact with them.
-It is important to note that it is illegal and a violation of College policy to administer alcohol and/or any other drug for the purpose of preventing resistance and/or inducing a mental state where the individual is incapable of appraising the nature of his/ her conduct.
-Consent cannot be given by an intoxicated, sleeping, or unconscious person.
-Silence or non-communication should not be interpreted as effective consent.
+It includes any non-consensual sexual contact, including any improper touching of intimate body parts.
+It also includes the non-consensual removal of another’s clothing, indecent contact (i.e., the unwanted touching of intimate body parts including, but not limited to, genitals, buttocks, groin, or breasts) or causing another to have indecent contact with them.

-Sexual exploitation occurs when a person takes non ‐ consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.
+- Sexual Exploitation.
+Sexual exploitation occurs when a person takes non-consensual or abuse sexual advantage of another or his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.
 Examples of sexual exploitation include, but are not limited to:

 - prostituting another person;